 S = maximum of S+ and S-

 A significance level of 95% is generally used.
 This test is commonly used for non- normally distributed data and when the number of data points in the sample is low.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Sign Test.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Sign Test.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content